 - Sleep-The Sleep state is automatically initiated after a period of inactivity.
 Your work is saved to memory, allowing you to resume your work very quickly.
 You can also initiate Sleep manually.
-For more information, see Initiating and exiting Sleep on page 31. - Hibernation-The Hibernation state is automatically initiated if the battery reaches a critical level.
+For more information, see Initiating and exiting Sleep on page 26. - Hibernation-The Hibernation state is automatically initiated if the battery reaches a critical level or the computer has been in the Sleep state for an extended period of time.
 In the Hibernation state, your work is saved to a hibernation file and the computer powers down.
 You can also initiate Hibernation manually.
-For more information, see Initiating and exiting Hibernation (select products only) on page 32.
+For more information, see Initiating and exiting Hibernation (select products only) on page 27.